-- 40(1) A brew pub operator must produce beer using equipment that meets the following requirements: - (a) all brewing equipment must be commercially-manufactured; - (b) the fermentation, maturation and dispensing tanks must have a minimum capacity of 500 litres; - (c) proper metering devices must be attached to the brewing equipment that record the amount of beer produced. - 40(2) A brew pub operator must ensure that all beer produced at the subject premises - (a) is produced in accordance with the requirements of the $Food\ and\ Drugs\ Act$ (Canada); and - (b) meets any other quality standards imposed by the authority. - 40(3) Unless authorized by the authority, the brew pub operator must not produce more than 2,000 hectolitres of beer at the subject premises in a year.
+- 40(1) A brew pub operator must produce beer using equipment that meets the following requirements: - (a) all brewing equipment must be commercially-manufactured; - (b) [repealed] M.R.
+140/2016; - (c) proper metering devices must be attached to the brewing equipment that record the amount of beer produced. - 40(2) A brew pub operator must ensure that all beer produced at the subject premises - (a) is produced in accordance with the requirements of the $Food\ and\ Drugs\ Act$ (Canada); and - (b) meets any other quality standards imposed by the authority. - 40(3) Unless authorized by the authority, the brew pub operator must not produce more than 2,000 hectolitres of beer at the subject premises in a year.